ATL-Flaneur/CoreWebApp/README.md

 ### Run the container and map API ports

-The Dockerfile specifies running the APIs on port 8080, so map this port between the container and localhost:
+The Dockerfile specifies running the APIs on port 8080, so map this port between the container and localhost when creating the image:

 ```
 docker run -d -p 8080:8080 --name server-container server:latest